Lab Members

 Pan Gu, B.S.

 Pan (she/her) is a PhD student in the cognition and neuroscience program (cognitive neuroscience track) at the University of Texas at Dallas, under the supervision of Dr. Jerillyn Kent.
-Prior to this, Pan completed her BA in neuroscience at Colorado College and gained experience as a research coordinator in the Psychiatry Department of the University of Michigan, working with Dr. Ivy Tso and Dr. Stephan Taylor for a period of three years.
-Pan’s research interests lie in understandings the underlying neural mechanisms involved in psychosis, particularly those contributing to social cognition and other cognitive impairments.
+Before this, Pan completed her BA in neuroscience at Colorado College and gained experience as a research coordinator in the Psychiatry Department of the University of Michigan, working with Dr. Ivy Tso and Dr. Stephan Taylor for three years.
+Pan’s research interests lie in understanding the underlying neural mechanisms involved in psychosis, particularly those contributing to social cognition and other cognitive impairments.
 She is collaborating with Dr. Tso’s lab, using behavioral manipulations and neuroimaging techniques to examine social cognition in both nonclinical participants and participants with psychosis.

 Back to the Top